jaedsongms/Website/_pages/about.md

 * Political economy of local governments collective action;
 * Subnational diffusion of public policies;
 * Local state capacities;
-* Institutional and social dimensions associated with the digital transformation of the state;
 * Causal inference (Especially event study models).